sleung124/BIOF501A-Project/README.md

 ### 2.1 Software Package Versions

 This pipeline uses a custom docker image, which can be viewed on dockerhub [here](https://hub.docker.com/repository/docker/sleung124/spatial-pipeline/general).
+This image is automatically retrived and downloaded from dockerhub when running the workflow, assuming the image is not available locally.
 The dockerfile is present in this repository, along with the corresponding `install_r_packages.r` file (under the `installs` folder).
 All steps were run using `R v4.1.0`.
 The package versions for core software packages used can be found in the drop-downs below:

 <details>